Sri Lanka

 Where | Japanese Peace Pagoda

-Let me get straight to the point, Skinny Tom’s Deli serves the best brunch in town, period.
+Let me get straight to it, Skinny Tom’s serves the best brunch in town.

-The European-style café has a great reputation at Sri Lanka’s southern coast, which makes perfect sense given the excellent variety of both Sri Lankan and international brunch options.
+The European-style café has a great reputation on Sri Lanka’s southern coast, which makes perfect sense given the excellent variety of Sri Lankan and international brunch options.

-Dishes that are definitely worth trying include their life-changing bacon, dhal & egg hoppers, fresh eggs benedict toast, and if you’re a sweet tooth, don’t forget to give their artisanal cake and dessert options a try.
+Dishes that are definitely worth trying include their life-changing bacon, dhal & egg hoppers, fresh eggs benedict toast, and if you have a sweet tooth, don’t forget to give their artisanal cake and dessert options a try.

-They also serve exceptional coffee, fresh-pressed juices and handcrafted soda & shrubs, which are all too tasteful to pass up on.
+They also serve exceptional coffee, fresh-pressed juices and handcrafted sodas, which are all too yummy to miss out on.

 Skinny Tom’s Deli has a high reputation in Unawatuna, and I think you should visit at least once.
 If that’s the case, it’s almost inevitable that you’ll visit again.